doug-holtsinger/WirelessSensor/README.md

    - remove fixed constants
    - require less operator intervention to do calibration
    - Angles take a while to stabilize
+   - use magnetometer to calibrate gyroscope
+   - add support for setting hardware register configuration bits
 2. Fix singularity at North and South Poles, can't get to 90 degree pitch (gimbal lock)
 3. Fix Pitch sign reversal
 4. Further testing